ymyzk/tox-gh-actions/README.md

 Before 2.0, tox-gh-actions was always enforcing its configuration even when a list of environments is given explicitly.

-## Investigation
+## Understanding Behavior of tox-gh-actions
+### How tox-gh-actions Works

+1. If tox is not running on GitHub Actions or a list of environments is explicitly explicitly given, tox-gh-actions won't do anything special.
+2. Get a list of environments from `envlist` in the configuration file.
+3. Pick environments to run in the current build based on the configuration in the `[gh-actions]` section.
+4. Override `envlist` with the selected environments and tox will run them.

+### Logging
 tox-gh-actions writes log messages using `tox.reporter`.
-This is handy for understanding behavior of tox-gh-actions and when debugging tox-gh-actions.
+This is handy for understanding behavior of tox-gh-actions and for debugging tox-gh-actions.
-To see the messages, please run `tox -vv`.
+To see the log messages, please run `tox -vv`.